frankstepanski/node-express-course/week3/readme.md

   - Find a **cute** cat image and create an **images** inside the public folder

-  - Add the following code to the app.js file:
+  - Add the following code to the app.js file (before route definitions):

   ```
   app.use(express.static("public"))